Sahil-796/pdflens/README.md

-# AI PDF Generator - Project Documentation
+# PDFLens - Documentation

-This document serves as the internal technical guide for the AI PDF Generator application.
+This document serves as the internal guide for the AI PDF Generator application.

 ## 1. Overview